BehindTheMusicTree/the-music-tree-api/CONTRIBUTING.md

 The Bodzify API requires a PostgreSQL database to function.
 The database runs in a Docker container, which is started by the `run-db-and-afp-containers.sh` script.
 This ensures a consistent development environment across all contributors.

-#### Audio Meta Analysis Requirement
+#### Audio Fingerprinting Requirement

-For audio meta analysis, the Bodzify API requires an app called Audio Fingerprinter.
+For audio fingerprinting, the Bodzify API requires an app called Audio Fingerprinter.
 You can find the Audio Fingerprinter app on GitHub at the following link: [Audio Fingerprinter](https://github.com/Bodzify/bodzify-audio-fingerprinter-flask)

 ### 2. Branching